ASweilam/london_DB_API/README.md

 This API uses a PostGreSQL database as a datasource rather than an external API.
 It is a proof-of-concept on utilising a different datasource.
 This is to avoid the situation where the external API may be down at some point.

 - CRUD operations
-- Get users who are 50 Miles from London.
+- Get users who are within 50 Miles of London.

 ## Endpoints